Hadrian: Background, causes

+Revolt

+A massive anti-Hellenistic and anti-Roman Jewish uprising broke out, led by Simon bar Kokhba.
 Given the fragmentary nature of the existing evidence, it is impossible to ascertain an exact date for the beginning of the uprising.
 It probably began between summer and fall of 132.

+The Roman governor Tineius (Tynius) Rufus asked for an army to crush the resistance; bar Kokhba punished any Jew who refused to join his ranks.
+According to Justin Martyr and Eusebius, that had to do mostly with Christian converts, who opposed bar Kokhba's messianic claims.

 The Romans were overwhelmed by the organised ferocity of the uprising.
 Hadrian called his general Sextus Julius Severus from Britain and brought troops in from as far as the Danube.
 Roman losses were heavy; an entire legion or its numeric equivalent of around 4,000.
 Hadrian's report on the war to the Roman Senate omitted the customary salutation, "If you and your children are in health, it is well; I and the legions are in health."

 The rebellion was quashed by 135.
+According to Cassius Dio.
+Beitar, a fortified city 10 km southwest of Jerusalem, fell after a three-and-a-half-year siege.

+Aftermath; persecutions

-According to Cassius Dio, Roman war operations in Judea left some 580,000 Jews dead and 50 fortified towns and 985 villages razed.
+Roman war operations in Judea left some 580,000 Jews dead and 50 fortified towns and 985 villages razed.

 An unknown proportion of the population was enslaved.
-Beitar, a fortified city 10 km southwest of Jerusalem, fell after a three-and-a-half-year siege.
 The extent of punitive measures against the Jewish population remains a matter of debate.

-Hadrian erased the province's name from the Roman map, renaming it Syria Palaestina.
-He renamed Jerusalem Aelia Capitolina after himself and Jupiter Capitolinus and had it rebuilt in Greek style.
+Hadrian renamed Judea province Syria Palaestina.
+He renamed Jerusalem Aelia Capitolina after himself and Jupiter Capitolinus and had the city rebuilt in Greek style.
 According to Epiphanius, Hadrian appointed Aquila from Sinope in Pontus as "overseer of the work of building the city", since he was related to him by marriage.
 Hadrian is said to have placed the city's main Forum at the junction of the main Cardo and Decumanus Maximus, now the location for the (smaller) Muristan.
 After the suppression of the Jewish revolt, Hadrian provided the Samaritans with a temple dedicated to Zeus Hypsistos ("Highest Zeus") on Mount Gerizim.
 The bloody repression of the revolt ended Jewish political independence from the Roman imperial order.

+Hadrian's itinerary

 Inscriptions make it clear that in 133, Hadrian took to the field with his armies against the rebels.
 He then returned to Rome, probably in that year and almost certainly – judging from inscriptions – via Illyricum.